-In addition to our general call for the Sydney event, the organizers particularly welcome papers which shed light on emerging critical debates about the implications of new housing supply through urban redevelopment, renewal, and ‘upzoning’ as either a remedy for, or a precursor to, displacement associated with neighbourhood change.
+In addition to our general call for the August/Sydney event, the organizers particularly welcome papers which shed light on emerging critical debates about the implications of new housing supply through urban redevelopment, renewal, and ‘upzoning’ as either a remedy for, or a precursor to, displacement associated with neighbourhood change.
 How might big data and/or machine learning methods offer new insights into the implications of these processes, and the extent to which regulatory or market factors shape housing supply, affordability, and access at neighbourhood and city scales?

 The organizers also welcome papers which use big data and/or machine learning to provide insights on urban processes associated with the removal or under-utilisation of existing housing units from permanent rental or owner occupation – for instance, the rise of short term rental platforms, or speculative property investment.

-- Nicole Gurran, Professor and Chair, Urban and Regional Planning and Policy; University of Sydney
+- Nicole Gurran, Professor and Chair, Urban and Regional Planning and Policy, University of Sydney

-- Somwrita Sarkar; Senior Lecturer, Design; University of Sydney
+- Somwrita Sarkar, Senior Lecturer, Design, University of Sydney

 This conference is made possible with support from the Urban Studies Foundation, the University of California-Berkeley, and the University of Sydney.
 At Berkeley, the conference was held at the Berkeley Institute of Data Science, which co-sponsored the Berkeley event.
 The Urban Displacement Project at UC Berkeley aims to understand the nature of gentrification and displacement in American cities, focusing on creating tools to help communities identify the pressures surrounding them and take more effective action.